 You may want to talk to the manager of the store where you’re purchasing your car seat to see if you can try it out in your particular vehicle before you buy it.
 The car seat might have adequate safety ratings, but if it doesn’t fit in your vehicle, it may not be the best option for your child.
 If you’re worried about the safety of your existing car seat, another option is to get a car seat check from a technician in your local community who can give advice on installing the car seat in the best way.

 It’s important to remember that all child car seats on the market are safe and must pass rigorous federal safety standards before they can be sold.
 As safety technology advances and designs are constantly changed, we end up with a huge amount of variety in the market.
 However, there are opportunities for vehicle manufacturers and car seat manufacturers to work more closely to resolve these compatibility issues, and I’m hoping our findings provide both with the data to do so.
 In the meantime, parents should be proactive about selecting a seat which is a good fit for their car and their child.

-Julie Bing is a research engineer at Ohio State College of Medicine's Injury Biomechanics Research Center.
+Julie Mansfield is a research engineer at Ohio State College of Medicine's Injury Biomechanics Research Center.